leohsieh20040725/Final-Project/README.md

 <!-- ABOUT THE PROJECT -->
 # About the Project

-This project is part of the GEOL0069 AI4EO course at University College London.
-The goal is to detect flood-affected areas using Sentinel-2 optical satellite imagery by applying a widely used remote sensing index (NDWI) and a supervised machine learning algorithm (Random Forest).
-The project outputs include a binary classification map (flooded / non-flooded) and an analysis of computational/environmental impact.
+This project is part of the GEOL0069 AI4EO module at University College London.
+It focuses on detecting flood-affected areas using Sentinel-2 multispectral imagery.
+The project combines a classic remote sensing technique (NDWI) with a supervised machine learning algorithm (Random Forest) to classify land areas as flooded or non-flooded.

+## Description of the Problem

+Flooding is one of the most frequent and damaging natural disasters globally, causing widespread disruption, loss of life, and economic damage.
+In rapidly urbanizing regions or developing countries, flood risk is increasing due to poor drainage infrastructure and climate change.

+Traditional flood mapping methods are time-consuming, costly, and limited in scale.
+Satellite-based remote sensing provides a powerful alternative, enabling large-scale monitoring with frequent revisits and open access data.

+This project addresses the problem of detecting and classifying flooded areas using freely available Sentinel-2 multispectral imagery.
+By calculating the Normalized Difference Water Index (NDWI), water presence can be identified from space.
+To automate this process, a simple supervised learning algorithm (Random Forest) is trained to classify each pixel as flooded or non-flooded.

+The aim is to demonstrate a lightweight, scalable approach to flood detection using Earth observation data and AI tools.
+The result is a binary flood map that can be used for disaster response, planning, or climate resilience research.

 ---